 In the 1980s, as the global economy became more prevalent and definable, the larger automobile manufacturers became multinational corporations by opening facilities, called transplants, in other countries.
 Transplant operations allow foreign manufacturers to bypass costly tariffs and unpredictable fluctuations in foreign exchange rates, which are reflected in a vehicle’s price.
 In 2006, Toyota Motor Company surpassed Ford to become the second-largest carmaker in the United States, behind General Motors, and still retained a commanding lead in 2014.
 Having invested heavily in making SUVs and other larger vehicles, American car manufacturers have struggled to compete.

-The economic recession in recent years hit this industry particularly hard, with consumer new-car sales dropping drastically in the 2008–09 time period.
+The Great Recession hit this industry particularly hard, with consumer new-car sales dropping drastically in the 2008–09 time period.
 This caused auto manufacturers to severely cut production and employment; two of the three U.S. automakers (General Motors and Chrysler) filed for bankruptcy, but have since emerged.
 Government intervention, through economic bailouts, a stronger economy, and slowly rebuilding consumer confidence are gradually helping this industry, but the outlook for U.S. auto manufacturing remains difficult to predict.
 Foreign automakers with plants in the U.S. were not immune to the uncertainty.
 In 2009 and 2010, a recall of many Toyota vehicle models with a faulty gas pedal damaged the company’s reputation and cost it billions of dollars spent to repair recalled vehicles and manage the crisis.
 Volkswagen also reported profit losses in 2015, due to a scandal over its cars that were designed to cheat on emissions tests.

 Today the auto industry looks toward a future producing more fuel-efficient vehicles to comply with government's changing fuel economy standards and the need to reduce dependence on fossil fuels.
 Cars are also becoming increasingly computerized and offering onboard GPS and Wi-Fi capabilities.
 Some auto manufacturers are even experimenting with self-driving cars.